 Vitamins and minerals act as essential building blocks for various bodily functions in kittens.

 Kittens need a diverse range of vitamins and minerals for optimal health.
-Look for food enriched with vitamins A, B12, D, E, K, niacin, riboflavin, thiamine, pantothenic acid, pyridoxine, folic acid, Biotin, and choline.
+Look for food enriched with vitamins A, B12, D, E, K, niacin, riboflavin, thiamine, pantothenic acid, pyridoxine, folic acid, biotin, and choline.

 These play essential roles in everything from bone growth and immune function to vision and nervous system development.
 A complete and balanced kitten food should provide all the necessary vitamins and minerals your little furball needs to thrive.